Opinion | Senate Republicans might help Democrats keep the majority

 So if chaos and more acrimony are your speed, definitely vote for the Republicans.
 They won’t be waylaid by war, pandemics, economic turmoil and dozens of other critical issues that should be occupying their time.
 Instead, brace yourself for a gusher of crazed accusations about the president and his family.

 Then late last month came what might have been the worst policy gaffe in recent political history: Sen. Rick Scott (R-Fla.) rolled out a plan to raise taxes on 100 million Americans and to let Social Security and Medicare expire in five years.
-Furthermore, he apparently aims to ban abortion nationwide and dictate what every school teaches tells students about race.
+Furthermore, he apparently aims to ban abortion nationwide and dictate what every school teaches students about race.
 (Why else put these items in an 11-point plan for the Senate?)
 He managed to combine the worst Republican economic ideas with the most abusive designs for government overreach.

 And now Sen. Ron Johnson (R-Wis.) — purveyor of some of the most egregious coronavirus disinformation, racist rhetoric and Russia propaganda — has confessed that Republicans still want to repeal the Affordable Care Act.
 (Yes, they did try it when they had control of both houses and the White House, but John McCain gave the thumbs down on that unpopular idea.)
 To millions of Americans who have benefited from subsidized health insurance premiums, Johnson’s message amounts to: Tough luck.